Bill-Malea/BetSafi/README.md

 **Status**: _Work-in-progress.
 Please create issues or pull requests if you have ideas for improvement._

-The **BETSAFI Serverless Platform** is an implementation of a serverless backend for a .
+The **BETSAFI Serverless Platform** is an implementation of a serverless backend for a Betting Site .
 Functionalities are split across multiple micro-services that communicate either through asynchronous messages over [Amazon EventBridge](https://aws.amazon.com/eventbridge/) or over synchronous APIs.

 <!-- ## Getting started -->